CircleCI-Public/circleci-cli/README.md

 ```
 $ circleci setup
 ```
-You should be prompted to enter the _CircleCI API Token_ you generated from Personal API Token tab](https://circleci.com/account/api)
+You should be prompted to enter the _CircleCI API Token_ you generated from the [Personal API Token tab](https://circleci.com/account/api)

 ```
 ✔ CircleCI API Token: